ligato/site/content/cnf/cnf-def.md

 * __Immutability.__ CNFs are not fiddled with while in service.
 If something is broke or new functions needed, then tear down the old one and deploy a new one.

-* __Smaller footprint vis-a-vis physical or virtual devices.__ This reduces VNF density and frees up more resources for the things people care about: the apps.
+* __Smaller footprint vis-a-vis physical or virtual devices.__ This reduces VNF resource consumption region and frees up more resources for the things people care about: the apps.

 * __Rapid development and innovation delivery.__ This is especially true if the CNF functions run in user space because there is no need to modify the linux kernel.